CALL NOW

 • Insurance coverage: The at-fault driver’s insurance coverage and policy limits also play a role in an insurance lawsuit.
 If the at-fault driver is under- or uninsured, you’ll need to sue them personally in a civil case, as the insurance company won’t provide a payout on their behalf.

-How To Sue Geico Insurance After An Auto Accident
+How to Sue Geico Insurance After an Auto Accident

 There are several steps involved in suing Geico insurance after an auto accident.
 Your car accident attorney can walk you through these steps and complete many of them on your behalf.

-1. Contact An Auto Accident Attorney For A Free Case Evaluation
+1. Contact an Auto Accident Attorney for a Free Case Evaluation

 One of the first things you’ll want to do before filing a lawsuit is to contact a personal injury law firm.
 They can provide you with a case review and help you understand your likelihood of success.